fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

   - A common approach that will work across many different languages.

 Fledge divides its configuration in categories.
 A category being a collection of configuration items.
 A category is also the smallest item of configuration that can be subscribed to by the code.
 This subscription mechanism is they way that Fledge facilitates dynamic reconfiguration.
 It allows a service to subscribe to one or more configuration categories, whenever an item within a category changes the central configuration manager will call a handler to pass the newly updated configuration category.
-This handler my be within a services or between services using the micro service management API that every service must support.
+This handler may be within a services or between services using the micro service management API that every service must support.
 The mechanism however is transparent to the code involved.

 The configuration items within a category are JSON object, the object key is the name of the configuration item, the object itself contains data about that item.
 As an example, if we wanted to have a configuration item called *MaxRetries* that is an integer with a default value of 5, then we would configured it using the JSON object